samuelson65/MPI/README.md

     print(f"\nNumber of components to explain at least {target_variance*100}% variance: {num_components_for_target}")

     # Save the principal components to a CSV file
-    # This CSV will now include the 'individual_diag' column
     pc_df.to_csv('principal_components_with_diag_codes.csv', index=False)

     print("\nPrincipal components calculated and saved to 'principal_components_with_diag_codes.csv'")